Furikuda/bork/docs/faq.rst

 -------------------------------------------------

 Assume you back up your backup client machine C to the backup server S and C gets hacked.
-In a simple push setup, the attacker could then use borg on C to delete all backups residing on S.
+In a simple push setup, the attacker could then use bork on C to delete all backups residing on S.

 These are your options to protect against that: